-But stress isn't always bad, the 'stress response' – also know as the 'flight or fight syndrome', is the body’s way of protecting you.
+But stress isn't always bad, the 'stress response' – also known as the 'flight or fight syndrome', is the body’s way of protecting you.
 When it is functioning optimally it can help you focus, and provide additional adrenaline in order to deal with certain situations, whether those situations are positive or negative.

 The physical body isn't able to distinguish between physical and psychological threats.
 So, whether you are stressing about a work project, for example, or a major trauma in your life such as a death, your body reads the mind's chemicals the same way and can react just as strongly in either event, IF the reaction is prolonged.
 The excess release of adrenaline and cortisol can cause increased heart rates, tense muscular reactions, raised blood pressure, hyperventilation, and impaired senses.